 Our goal is to train elite health service researchers.
 Candidates should want to develop along that pathway until they become principal, grant-writing investigators.
 We hope to transition our fellows to research-based faculty positions upon completion of the fellowship.

-We have trained more than 100 fellows in our 30-year history, including many leaders in Health Services Research and many of our core faculty.
+We have trained more than 100 fellows in our 30-year history, including many leaders in Health Systems Research and many of our core faculty.

 We aspire to create a community built on collaboration, innovation, creativity, equity, and inclusion.
 We work to recognize and mitigate our own biases.
 Our collective success depends on a robust exchange of ideas - an exchange that is best when we see rich diversity in our backgrounds, experiences, and perspectives.
 To achieve this, we are committed to diversity in the staff and faculty we hire, equity in the policies we create, and justice in the decisions we make.